Rita Strohl: Musical career

-Born in Lorient (Morbihan), Rita Strohl was a gifted student and entered the Paris Conservatory at the age of 13, where she studied piano and solfège.
+Born in Lorient, Morbihan, Strohl was a gifted student and entered the Paris Conservatory at the age of 13, where she studied piano and solfège.
 She studied composition and voice privately.
 She was also a member of the Société des auteurs, compositeurs et éditeurs de musique.
 In 1884, she started publishing her chamber music trios, and the following year her Messe pour six voix, orchestre, et orgue résonne.

 She is the author of several vocal, symphonic and chamber music pieces.
 She was endorsed by Camille Saint-Saëns, Vincent d’Indy and Gabriel Fauré.
 Jane Bathori sang her Chansons de Bilitis, and Pablo Casals played her music.
 Notably honoured by Pierre Louÿs and Henri Duparc, her music has gained renewed interest in recent years.

+She created the short-lived La Grange Theatre in Bièvres, Essonne in 1912 with her second husband and with the financial support of Odilon Redon, Gustave Fayet and others, performing lyrical works filled with mysticism and symbolism.
+It closed at the beginning of World War I.